suffolklibraries/lgc/content/collections/events/art-club-08-02.md

   [01473 3822200](tel:014733822200)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1738588152
+updated_at: 1738591572
 duplicated_from: c7098bff-d3c9-4e09-9521-7d33f9890736
 ---
-A weekly club for young people interested in film and screen specialist skills.
+A weekly club for young people interested in specialist art and design skills.